Submissions

 • Ensuring there is no identifying information (i.e. author names) in the filename of your submission files.

 • Ensuring that author details are removed from the metadata (File Properties) of your submission.
-Please see “Tips for Ensuring a Blind Review” for more information.
+To remove personal information from the metadata of a Microsoft Word document, use the Document Inspector function (see help article for details)

 • Please provide a word count on your submission.